Do Summer Diets Work? Here's What You Need To Know

 - Parties: outdoor parties are great fun, but the temptation to eat too much in social situations can trip up any dieter.

-- Vacation trips can offer all kinds of temptations to overeat, from large restaurant portions to trying lots of local specialties.
-And what’s up with fudge?
-Why do all tourist towns have fudge shops?
+- Vacation trips can offer all kinds of temptations to overeat, from large restaurant portions to trying local specialties.

 - Beverages: it's important to stay hydrated in hot weather, but not with sugary soft drinks or sweetened iced tea.